-The following academic unit forms the submission to UoA 10:
+The following academic unit formed the submission to UoA 10:

 There has been a significant strengthening in mathematics and statistics over the assessment period, with highlights including: